Tues: 10 am - 5 pm

 What about pledges?

-Instead of paying the registration fee, you can also raise money for the North Conway Library.
-Of course, the money raised should be at least as much as the applicable entry fee.
+Pledges are voluntary.
+Of course, we would LOVE for you to raise money for the library!
+But we don't want the joy of mountain biking to interfere with the hard work of raising pledges....
+If you do raise extra money for the North Conway Library (or donate it yourself), you will be guaranteed our unending gratitude, the children at the library will also be grateful, and you might win a prize!
 Top fundraisers will get prizes!
-The more pledges raised, the greater the chances to win!
+The more pledges raised, the greater your chances to win!
 Download your pledge form here.
 Collect cash, checks (made out to "NCPL"), or let friends donate online here.

 What are the details for the day of the event?

-- Registration on the day of the event and check-in will be held at the Whitaker Woods Homesite from 8 to 11 a.m.
+- Registration on the day of the event and check-in for pre-registered riders will be held at the Whitaker Woods Homesite from 8 to 11 a.m.
 The WW Homesite is located less than 1 minute north of North Conway Village; on the right off Route 16, across from White Mountain Oil.

-- Start time is anytime between 8 and 11 a.m. (your choice!) and the event will conclude by mid-afternoon (between 2:30 and 3 pm).
+- Start time is anytime between 8 and 11 am (your choice!) and the event will conclude by mid-afternoon - between 2:30 and 3 pm.
+Last serving of pizza is at 2:30 PM when we start packing up.
+The building will be closed at 3 pm.

 What do I need to bring?